-Gina DeGenova, Chief Assistant, Legal and Public Information Officer is a life-long area resident having grown up in Niles.
+Mahoning County Prosecutor Gina DeGenova is a life-long area resident having grown up in Niles.
 She graduated from Niles McKinley High School before attending Youngstown State University where she graduated Cum Laude with a Bachelor of Science in Applied Science degree.
 She then received her Juris Doctorate from the Cleveland Marshall School of Law.
-Ms. DeGenova Zawrotuk worked as a general civil attorney in private practice before joining the Mahoning County Prosecutor’s Office in 2005.
-During her tenure with the Prosecutor’s Office, Ms. DeGenova Zawrotuk served as litigation counsel for Mahoning County, including serving as lead counsel for Mahoning County Sheriff, Jerry Greene and other elected officials including the Board of Mahoning County Commissioners.
-She was promoted to Chief Assistant Prosecutor in January, 2021 and also serves as the Office’s Public Information Officer.
+Prosecutor DeGenova worked as a general civil attorney in private practice before joining the Mahoning County Prosecutor’s Office in 2005.
+During her tenure with the Prosecutor’s Office, Prosecutor DeGenova served as litigation counsel for Mahoning County, including serving as lead counsel for Mahoning County Sheriff, Jerry Greene and other elected officials including the Board of Mahoning County Commissioners.
+She was promoted to Chief Assistant Prosecutor in January, 2021 and also served as the Office’s Public Information Officer, before being sworn in as the Mahoning County Prosecutor in January 2023.
 She is a member of the Ohio Prosecuting Attorneys Association, the Ohio Township Association, the Youngstown Business and Professional Women’s Association and the Mahoning Valley Law Enforcement Executive Association, Inc.

 Chief Assistant Linette Stratford is a resident of Austintown, Ohio.
 She graduated Cum Laude with a Bachelor of Science in Business Administration from Youngstown State University with a double major in accounting and philosophy.
 She received her Juris Doctorate from the Ohio State College of Law in 1990.
 Prior to joining the Mahoning County Prosecutor’s Office in 1994, she worked for a private law firm practicing in the areas of commercial litigation, bankruptcy and taxation.
 Attorney Stratford was promoted to Chief of the Civil Division in 1999 wherein she supervised the work of assistant prosecutors and staff handling civil litigation, contracts, opinions and miscellaneous matters for all county and township officials.
 In 2011, Attorney Stratford was promoted to Chief Assistant managing both criminal and civil division and the general operations of the office.
 Attorney Stratford also serves as an adjunct professor at Youngstown State University where she teaches business ethics and philosophy of law.
 She provides professional ethics training to attorneys through the Academy of Continuing Legal Education.
 And she is a member of the National District Attorneys Association, Ohio Prosecuting Attorneys Association, and the Ohio Township Association.